 Chapter 1: Success

 The sun had hardly risen before the docks clamored with noise; resources being moved, people being shoved, deals made, promises broken.
-1851 was a wonderful year for Gloucester, with an economic boom loud enough to be heard by wealthy men and women through the thick walls of their pretentious estates.
+Eighteen fifty-one was a wonderful year for Gloucester, with an economic boom loud enough to be heard by wealthy men and women through the thick walls of their opulent estates.
 Its noise hardly elicited a gasp, however, as anyone could have guessed the canal would bring more to the town than mere timber.
-Even the less-than-fortunate locals knew by the sudden purchase of land and quick rise of lovely, charming country homes.
+Even the less-than-fortunate locals knew this by the sudden purchase of land and quick rise of charming country homes.
 Elegant people didn’t come to Gloucester merely to admire its austere allure.

-That’s why Roderick Blackwood came to Gloucester.
-Humbled by his family’s prominent horse farm in Newmarket, he was sure better fortune would come from Gloucester’s open treasure chest.
+The golden opportunity to prosper is why Roderick Blackwood came to Gloucester.
+Somehow humbled by his family’s distinguished stable in Newmarket, he was sure better fortune would come from Gloucester’s open treasure chest.
 He found the business of horses to be tiresome, if not just too familiar.
 Gloucester was, to him, exciting.
-Although the town dated far before his ancestors first turned up their nose to pease porridge, to Roderick and many like him, it was new.
+Although the town dated far before his ancestors first turned up their nose to pease porridge, to Roderick and many like him, it was a fresh start.
 It had few families whose names were anything to know about, and to the young and the restless, this meant opportunity.

-In a crude battle for available land, Roderick won enough for a large timber yard and his comely home, agreed to be one of the most appropriate facades to ever smile lord-like upon the town.
-This left the anxious young Blackwood, a mere 30, a bit set back in finances.
-But he wasn’t worried, nor should he have been.
-Within two years, his profits from the timber yard fared well enough to add more help to the house, badly needed; the dust atop the armoire was much too comfortable for his liking.
+In a crude battle for available land, Roderick won enough for a large timber yard and his comely home, which was widely agreed to be one of the most appropriate facades to ever smile lord-like upon the town.
+This set young Roderick a bit back in finances.
+But the 30-year-old gentleman wasn’t worried, nor should he have been.
+Within a mere two years, his profits from the timber yard fared well enough to add more help to the house, which was badly needed; the dust atop the armoire was much too comfortable for his liking.

 All of this led him to Gloucester’s docks this particular morning.
-Dressed in good fashion from his boots to his half-smile, Roderick was feeling fortunate.
+Dressed in good fashion from his polished boots to his half-smile, Roderick was feeling fortunate.
 He was sure he’d leave with capable help to add to his success, and all would continue to be merry in his bright, boundless world.
 No sooner had he boarded his carriage did Mr. Bags, his chatty driver, set the horses in motion.
 Roderick was still trying to make it safely into his seat when Mr. Bags peeked through the narrow window into the cab.

 His attention was caught by a large boat hurriedly emptying its occupants.
 He furrowed his brows and rubbed his fingers over his pocket watch, remembering he’d already checked the time just minutes earlier: nearly half passed eight in the morning.
 It was quite early for a workers boat to be arriving, as the first would usually come around ten.
 He had plans of catching conversation with some of the local businessmen on the day’s imports, but it would have to wait.
 If there were any good hire skittering down the plank, he would like to have them before his equally-ambitious neighbors.